Beep…beep …

 Remember, we said that the domain will not impact the product identification but will affect what your customers see after scanning the QR Code.
 This is where redirection comes in.

 Without a redirect, users who scan the QR Code will always be on the same domain page as your GS1 Digital Link.
-Whereas, they may want to see resources related to the product from where they’re scanning the QR Code.
+They may only want to see resources related to the product from where they’re scanning the QR Code.

 Imagine scanning a QR Code on a cranberry juice bottle only to find a landing page on the brand’s juice philosophy.
-Whereas, the need is specific information about the cranberry juice, such as from where it is sourced, how, when, etc.
+However, the user needs specific information about the cranberry juice, such as from where it is sourced, how, when, etc.

 Redirection ensures that your QR Code points to the destination relevant to a product—which you can update as required—while the GS1 keys remain the same.
 It’s suggested that you redirect the domain to specific product pages relevant to where the GS1 QR Code is used.